robertpp/OfficeDocs-SkypeForBusiness/Teams/aa-cq-cqd-historical-reports.md

 ## V3.x.x desktop installation

-The following steps assume the Power BI Desktop client is installed on your computer and that your Teams account has been configured as an [Authorized user](./aa-cq-authorized-users-plan.md), or has a [CQD access role](./turning-on-and-using-call-quality-dashboard.md#assign-admin-roles-for-access-to-cqd) assigned.
+The following steps assume that the Power BI Desktop client is installed on your computer and that your Teams account is configured as an [Authorized user](./aa-cq-authorized-users-plan.md), or has a [CQD access role](./turning-on-and-using-call-quality-dashboard.md#assign-admin-roles-for-access-to-cqd) assigned.

 Perform the following steps: